Skip to main content Skip to page footer

 Current product design in a historical setting

-The Red Dot Design Museum is designed in such a way that visitors have the opportunity to familiarise themselves with some general principles of good design at the beginning of their visit – the "Design Fundamentals".
+Everything here is a little different from ‘normal’ museums.
+The Red Dot Design Museum is designed to give visitors the opportunity to learn some general principles of good design at the beginning of their visit.

 » More